LEAGUE7QC/LEAGUE7QC.github.io/docs/season/02/rules-format.md

 - Players with persistent connection issues may be required to provide network diagnostics

 ### 8.4 Patch Management
-- There is no expected patches to the game.
+- There are no expected patches to the game.

 ## 9. Broadcasting and Streaming